Floris-1096069/cybersec-encryption-cli/README.md

 <h3>Installation</h3>

-- Place both dmcrypt.py and encrypt.py on the path variable, after installing dependencies, then it can be accesed from CMD.
+- Place install python 3.13, install dependencies and place dmcrypt.py on PATH, then it can be accesed from CMD.

 <h3>Dependencies:</h3>